 Please remember that SFMatch has an updated timeline for the 2021-2022 Match.

 Each applicant must contact the Central Application Service (CAS) to request a standardized application form which is available from:

 The CAS Application is available online in PDF format.
 In order to view, download, save and edit the application, you will need to have FREE Adobe Reader installed on your computer.

 Applicants should send their completed form to CAS, which then forwards it to Loyola.
-CAS recommends that you have your application to them by August 30.
+SF Match recommends that you have your application to them by September 15.

-Loyola's CAS Application submission deadline is Friday September 14, 2018.
+Loyola's CAS application submission target deadline is Wednesday, September 15, 2021.

 Loyola will accept additional letters of recommendations.
 Please have the writer send the letter via email to firstname.lastname@example.org.

 The CAS application should include:

 - Your completed CAS application form (please type or print).

 - Your official college transcript.